 The link between trauma and substance abuse is very real.
 According to a report from the National Trauma Consortium, more than 30 percent of women in substance abuse treatment report having experienced physical or sexual abuse.

 In many instances, the trauma happened years earlier, during childhood, researchers say.
 According to an article on the website of Hackensack Meridian Health, citing the Kaiser Permanente Adverse Childhood Experiences study of 17,000 patients: “A child who experiences four or more traumatic events is five times more likely to become an alcoholic … and up to 46 times more likely to become an injection-drug user than the general population.”

-Understanding how to answer the question “what is trauma therapy?” is often a way beginning the process of recovery from substance abuse at bay.
+Addiction is often an attempt to self-medicate the pain of unresolved trauma.
+In a trauma-informed therapy setting, you will be able to process the trauma in a safe and supportive environment.
+This will allow you to address the addiction and begin to heal.
+Understanding how to answer the question “What is trauma therapy?” is often a way of beginning the process of recovery from substance abuse at bay.